nculwell/MathStudy/README.md

 Many people also favor the Schaum's Outline for linear algebra as well as Schaum's *3,000 Solved Problems in Linear Algebra*.

+## Geometry

+- Hartshorne *Geometry: Euclid and Beyond*
+- Moise, *Elementary Geometry From An Advanced Viewpoint*
+- Greenberg, *Euclidean And Non-Euclidean Geometries*
+- Eves, *A Survey of Geometry*
+- Coxeter.

 ## Analysis

 The big question that arises almost every time someone asks for an analysis text is, Rudin or not Rudin?
 I think the answer is, yes.
 Read his books, and read some others too in case you didn't get what Rudin was talking about.